 2017 Carol Award Guidelines

 The Carol Awards are ACFW’s recognition for the best Christian fiction published in the previous calendar year.

-2. The title shall be written from a Christian worldview (specifically, the book should not contain profanity, graphic sex, gratuitous violence or other objectionable material, and must otherwise conform to generally accepted standards of the CBA) in any Christian fiction genre through a publisher on ACFW’s Recognized Publishers list* or be Qualified Independently Published.
+2. The title shall be written from a Christian worldview (specifically, the book should not contain profanity, graphic sex, gratuitous violence or other objectionable material, and must otherwise conform to generally accepted standards of the CBA) in any Christian fiction genre.
+The book may either be traditionally published or be Qualified Independently Published.

 3. Co-authored entries are allowed.
 If one of the authors is a current ACFW member, then the title can be submitted for the member entry fee.

 5. All entering authors are required to check the “Accept” box on the entry form for the Contest Release, indicating acceptance of terms.